quantopian/pyfolio/README.md

 At the core of pyfolio is a so-called tear sheet that consists of various individual plots that provide a comprehensive image of the performance of a trading algorithm.
-Here's an example tear sheet analyzing returns, which comes from the Zipline algorithm sample notebook:
+Here's an example tear sheet analyzing returns:

 ![example tear 0](https://github.com/quantopian/pyfolio/raw/master/docs/example_tear_0.png "Example tear sheet created from a Zipline algo")
 ![example tear 1](https://github.com/quantopian/pyfolio/raw/master/docs/example_tear_1.png "Example tear sheet created from a Zipline algo")